Settlement and Integration Services

-JFSA’s Immigrant Resettlement Department has been assisting newcomers to Vancouver for over 75 years.
+JFSA’s Settlement and Integration Services Department has been assisting newcomers to Vancouver for over 75 years.

-JFSA has had a client base of newcomers to the community that includes: immigrants from the Former Soviet Union and Israel, Eastern Europe, Central and South America, South and North Africa, refugees from the former Yugoslavia, and others.
+JFSA has a client base of newcomers to the community that includes immigrants from Israel, the Former Soviet Union, Eastern Europe, Central and South America, North and South Africa, and others.

-The Resettlement program assists Immigrants in navigating the resettlement, employment, integration and immigration processes.
-Newcomers are assisted and supported in their adaptation to the Canadian and Jewish Community life with the objective to ensure a well-being and a sense of belonging to the new community.
-Services are available in English Russian, Hebrew, Polish, French and German.
+The Settlement and Integration Program assists immigrants to navigate the settlement and integration process.
+Newcomers are assisted and supported with their integration into Canadian and Jewish community life with the objective of ensuring well-being and a sense of belonging in their new community.
+Services are available in English, Russian and Hebrew.

-A full range of information, referrals, education and counselling is provided on topics relating to daily life needs in:
+A full range of information, referrals, education, and counselling are provided on topics relating to daily life needs through:

 • One-on-One Environments

 • Group Settings

 Counsellors assess the needs and barriers of individual clients and families, identify appropriate services and resources relevant to their needs, and assist them to develop realistic goals and plans.
 Counsellors also provide clients with an overview of Canadian society (systems, services, life and culture, values and norms) as well as their rights and obligations.